 Q6: I submitted an Annual Progress Report to the IRB a few weeks ago but am still receiving notices that the protocol will be expiring next month or have received a notice that the protocol expired.
 What happened?

-A: First, check to make sure your Progress Report was actually submitted to the IRB; after uploading your Report into IRBNet, you MUST use the "Submit this Package" button in the Project Administration menu in order for the IRB to receive your documents.
-The IRB cannot review or process any requests if they are only uploaded but not submitted.
+A: First, check to make sure your Progress Report was actually submitted to the IRB; after uploading your Report into IRBNet, you MUST use the "Submit this Package" button on the left side of the IRBNet page in order for the IRB to receive your documents.
+The IRB cannot review or process any requests if they are only uploaded but not submitted; the status will say "Work in Progress".
 If your Progress Report was submitted to the IRB and has a status of "Pending Review" then the IRB has your submission.
 IRBNet does not have the capability of recognizing when a renewal is under review by the board and will continue to send you expiration reminders while your request is pending.
 If you are within a week of your expiration date, contact the IRB Admininstrator to check on the status of your renewal; firstname.lastname@example.org or 474-7800.

 Q7: I have an approved IRB protocol, but never started the work due to funding issues/scheduling issues/etc, and have just received an expiration notice from IRBNet.
 Can I request that the IRB simply extend my approval since I haven't actually started the work?